 ConvertKit landing pages were designed by world-class pros to be fully customizable and give you the quick data to improve your conversion rates and grow your business.Create a free ConvertKit account

 You can control communication 100% with your audience

 Unlike, well, every other type of marketing (except possibly SMS), email marketing is direct…and there are no gatekeepers or algorithms to contend with.

 You send an email.
 It lands in your subscriber’s inbox.
 They read it.
-You send another email, continuing the conversation.
+You send another one continuing the conversation.
 They read it.
 (And if they don’t read it?
-You can see that and send a different email they might open instead!)
+You can see that and send a different message they might open instead!)

 In this way, email allows you to control the order of information you send to your audience, monitor who actually sees it, and then adjust communication with specific subscribers or groups of subscribers accordingly.
 This allows you to create strategic journeys that guide subscribers into taking an action, like buying a product, signing up for a live session, etc.